javaidiqbal11/Passive-Stereo-CAM-Distance/README.md

 **How to run the code using PyCharm?** </br>
 Open the terminal on PyCharm

-2. Active Camera and Take images
+2. Active Camera and Take images from both cameras
 ```shell
 python take_images.py
 ```